If you're using Atlassian products, it’s imperative that you migrate your instance to Data Center or Cloud prior to 2024 to stay supported.

-This is part two of the FAQ, which covers the details of cloud migration, like how the process works and the difference between on-premise and cloud.
-For questions about the basics of cloud migration, check out Cloud FAQ Part 1: The Basics.
+This is part one of the FAQ, which covers the basics of cloud migration.
+For more detailed questions about the process and how it works, check out Cloud FAQ Part 2: The Details.

 To learn how Praecipio can support your cloud migration, visit Atlassian Cloud Migrations.